ojwoodford/batch_job/README.md

 Batch Job
 =========

 A MATLAB toolbox to parallelize simple for loops across multiple MATLAB instances, across multiple computing nodes.
-For the toolbox to work, its root directory needs to be on your MATLAB path at startup.
+For the toolbox to work:
+ - The toolbox root directory needs to be on your MATLAB path at startup.
+ - MATLAB should be callable from the system command line, without the full path (e.g. by calling matlab or matlab.exe).

 ### Overview